LingleDev/Hulkbot/README.md

 Hulkbot began as a measley music bot for my server, running SexualRhinoceros's MusicBot.
 I eventually was inspired to make my own bot that was more than just a fork of somebody else's code.
 Development of Alpha Hulkbot began in March of 2017!
 I developed the first stable version of Hulkbot in Node.js version 7, using Discord.js v9.
 Let's fast-forward to 2018.
 Hulkbot died due to some really bad real life issues on my end, and I really didn't know how to fix it.
 I waited a year, and something inspired me to rewrite a better, more stable version of Hulkbot.
 Hulkbot's second first birthday will be November 13th, 2020.

 # Credits
-My father.
-He bought the Raspberry Pi that hosts Hulkbot Discord Boats for advertising Hulkbot on their awesome bot list Bots for Discord for advertising Hulkbot on their bot list RHG#0822 for helping write the original Hulkbot code.
+[My dad](https://hvobservatories.squarespace.com/) for buying the Raspberry Pi that hosts Hulkbot
+[Discord Boats](https://discord.boats) for advertising Hulkbot on their awesome bot list [Bots for Discord](https://botsfordiscord.com) for advertising Hulkbot on their bot list [RHG#0822](https://github.com/RHGDEV) for helping write the original Hulkbot code.
-NovalFuzzy#2020 for helping write some of the original Hulkbot commands.
+[NovalFuzzy#2020](https://github.com/NovalFuzzy) for helping write some of the original Hulkbot commands.

 # Widgets
 I'm required to put these here to qualify for the certified program in bot lists.